 IMA Launches Global Ad Campaign Highlighting the Need for Skilled CMAs in Businesses

-NEW YORK, NY and MONTVALE, NJ / ACCESSWIRE / September 13, 2022 / Today, IMA® (Institute of Management Accountants), the association of accountants and financial professionals in business, launched a new global, integrated advertising campaign in support of the CMA® (Certified Management Accountant) certification program.
+SINGAPORE, Sept.
+14, 2022 /PRNewswire/ -- Today, IMA® (Institute of Management Accountants), the association of accountants and financial professionals in business, launched a new global, integrated advertising campaign in support of the U.S. CMA® (Certified Management Accountant) certification program.
 The multi-channel campaign was developed in partnership with The Gate, an international advertising agency and marketing services company, for the seventh consecutive year.

 The ads are accessible here: